ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/unit_tests/unit_tests.rst

 Unit tests are short and focused on a specific software module, e.g., testing one translation unit (``.c file``).
 They state how the software ought to behave and tests if it does.
 These tests are run on the local developer machine instead of a UltraZohm.
-Unit tests do not test the complete system and verified that it works (that is system & integration test) but makes sure that individual modules work, i.e., all the small things.
+Unit tests do not test the complete system and verified that it works (that is, system & integration test) but makes sure that individual modules work, i.e., all the small things.

 .. note:: Using the Ceedling and unit tests for the UltraZohm requires that usage of :ref:`vscode_remote_container`.
-The remote container handles the installation of all required tools as well as path's such that no setup is required!
+The remote container handles the installation of all required tools and paths such that no setup is required!

 We use the four-phase test pattern [#TDD]_ (p.
 25):